Bachelor of Science in Public Affairs Courses

 This course focuses on the use of quantitative information and analysis to understand, interpret, promote, critique, and inform the implementation of programs and policies.
 Real world cases are examined throughout.
 A statistical software package will be employed to analyze selected data using various methods, such as simple regression.

-Prerequisite: ENG 2150 and Math 1023 or 1030, or placement in Math 2003 or higher
+Prerequisite: ENG 2150 and MTH 2140 or MTH 2003 or MTH 2009

 PAF 4401 Capstone (PERMISSION REQUIRED)